-- 1. In the View/Control panel menu, you may choose two options: - To view the last (most recent) record in the data base. - To see current readings of the sensors in Diagnostic mode.
+- In the View/Control panel menu, you may choose two options: - To view the last (most recent) record in the data base, - To see current of the sensors.
 The current readings are available only if the PTM-48A is on-line.
 The readings are updated every second on screen.
 No data are recorded in the data base.
 Leaf chambers do not operate in this mode.
-To view current readings, please turn the Diagnostic mode on first, and, then, click Current values view.